burhancodes/fagramdesktop/.github/CONTRIBUTING.md

 If you have a translations-related contribution, check out [Translations platform][translate].

-Telegram Desktop is not a standalone application but a part of [Telegram project][telegram], so all the decisions about the features, languages, user experience, user interface and the design are made inside Telegram team, often according to some roadmap which is not public.
+FAgram Desktop is not a standalone application but a part of [Telegram project][telegram], so all the decisions about the features, languages, user experience, user interface and the design are made inside Telegram team, often according to some roadmap which is not public.

 ## Build instructions